Saxagliptin and Metformin

 Use: Labeled Indications

-Diabetes mellitus, type 2: Management of type 2 diabetes mellitus (noninsulin dependent, NIDDM) as an adjunct to diet and exercise when treatment with both saxagliptin and metformin is appropriate
+Diabetes mellitus, type 2: Management of adults with type 2 diabetes mellitus (noninsulin dependent, NIDDM) as an adjunct to diet and exercise when treatment with both saxagliptin and metformin is appropriate

 Canadian labeling: Hypersensitivity to saxagliptin, another dipeptidyl peptidase-4 inhibitor, metformin, or any component of the formulation; unstable and/or insulin-dependent (Type 1) diabetes mellitus; acute or chronic metabolic acidosis, including diabetic ketoacidosis, with or without coma, history of ketoacidosis with or without coma; history of lactic acidosis (regardless of precipitating factors); presence of renal disease or impairment and patients with serum creatinine levels above the upper limit of normal range or abnormal creatinine clearance (<60 mL/minute), which may also result from conditions such as cardiovascular collapse, acute myocardial infarction, and septicemia or when renal function is unknown; excessive ethanol intake (acute or chronic); moderate and severe hepatic impairment; cases of cardiovascular collapse and disease states associated with hypoxemia such as cardiorespiratory insufficiency which are often associated with hyperlactacidemia; during stress conditions (eg, severe infection, trauma, surgery and postoperative recovery phase); severe dehydration; pregnancy; breast-feeding